nycmeshnet/docs/content/hardware/ethernet.md

 In 1000Base-T (gigabit ethernet) all pins are used for data.
 If pins 4,5,7 & 8 are not connected the speed falls back to 100Mbps.

 For Ubiquiti and Mikrotik 4,5,7,8 are used for 24 volt passive power over ethernet (POE).
 Pins 4 & 5 are positive and 7 & 8 are negative.
-Passive POE doesn't negotiate with the other device so it will always send power even if a wrong device (like a cable tester!) is plugged in.
+Passive POE doesn't negotiate with the other device so it will always send power even if a wrong device is plugged in.
+If you plug a live POE cable into an adapter or some device that does not expect POE it can break.
+This is often how ethernet adapters and cable testers break!
+A cheap USB 100Base-T ethernet adapter will survive as it doesn't use the POE pins.

 There isn't a standard for passive POE so you need to check compatibility (which pins are used) if using a different manufacturer.

 For active POE there are standards PoE 802.3af, PoE+ 802.3at and PoE++	IEEE 802.3bt.
 Again you need to check which one to use.

-If you plug a live POE cable into an adapter or some device that does not expect POE it can break.
-This is often how ethernet adapters and cable testers break!
-A cheap USB 100Base-T ethernet adapter will survive as it doesn't use the POE pins.
+Active POE negotiates with the device so it shouldn't fry your cable tester.

 Ubiquiti POE is 24V DC, **half the voltage of standard (802.3af/at) 48V DC POE.** If you use standard POE you need to use a [Ubiquiti 8023af-adapter](https://www.ubnt.com/accessories/instant-8023af-adapters/)